Tay-Dz/IMS-Starter/README.md

 ## Deployment

-Run the program in the command line with:
+Run the program in the command line within the 'IMS-Starter' folder with:
 ``
 java -jar ims-0.0.1-jar-with-dependencies.jar
 ``

-If you update the program, rebuild the program in the commandline with:
+If you update the program, rebuild the program in the command line with:
 ``
 maven clean package
 ``
+.
-Then run the program in the command line with:
+Then run the program with:
 ``
 java -jar target/ims-0.0.1-jar-with-dependencies.jar
 ``